This post is current as of April 28, 2021 and will be updated as new data and recommendations are released.

 In a testament to the marvels of modern science, three COVID-19 vaccines have been developed and granted emergency use authorization by the FDA (made by Pfizer, Moderna, and Johnson & Johnson) in the year since the pandemic took hold across the globe.
 While these vaccines differ a bit in how they work, the important thing they have in common is that they’re extremely effective in preventing severe cases of COVID-19.

-We don’t have as much data as we’d like on their safety and effects in people who are pregnant or breastfeeding, and their long-term effects on fertility, as these people were excluded from previous stages of clinical trials for the vaccines.
-But based on preliminary surveillance data that is now being collected and analyzed by the CDC, the safety profile of these vaccines for people who are pregnant or breastfeeding looks very reassuring.
+We don’t have as much data as we’d like on their safety and effects in people who are pregnant or breastfeeding/chestfeeding, and their long-term effects on fertility, as these people were excluded from previous stages of clinical trials for the vaccines.
+But based on published findings on preliminary surveillance data from the CDC, the safety profile of these vaccines for people who are pregnant or breastfeeding/chestfeeding looks very reassuring.

 So, if you’re trying to get pregnant — or if you’re already pregnant — what should *you* do?
 Ultimately, this is going to come down to a personal choice.